Should You Go on Vacation When Being Treated for Cancer?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 If you’re a cancer patient, taking a vacation might be exactly what you need.
 So much of your daily life and mental energy can revolve around treatment and visits to the doctor.
 A vacation trip can provide a respite from all of that.

-Planning a vacation also gives us something to look forward to and can transport our minds to pleasant thoughts.
-We can daydream about warm beach breezes, gazing at beautiful gardens, paintings or sculpture, trying new foods or any of the other vacation experiences that can stimulate our senses and restore our souls.
+Planning a vacation can also give you something to look forward to and can transport your mind to pleasant thoughts.
+Daydreaming about warm beach breezes, beautiful gardens, paintings or sculpture, can stimulate your senses and help get your mind off of worrying about treatment.

 If the time for a vacation is right, ask your doctor or nurse if they have advice about health precautions that you may need to take while traveling.

 For example, if you’re just finished chemotherapy, you might be more susceptible to infections.
-So you may wish to avoid a long international flight aboard a germy airplane.
+And with coronavirus on the rise, you might want to postpone travel plans during this time.
 Or if you’ve had surgery recently, your doctor might advise you to avoid or postpone air travel, as it can increase the risk of developing blood clots.

-The answer to this will differ depending on your diagnosis and treatment, but here is some general advice that our patients find helpful:
+Snyder says the answer to this will differ depending on your diagnosis and treatment.
+She offers some general advice

 Some people may wish for just a brief break – and there are advantages to a short trip.
 A quick getaway won’t tax you physically.
 Also you may want to avoid the expense, stress and detailed preparation of a big trip.